 First of all, don’t let the fact that the beach sits at the end of a private road deter you.
 The beach is not private property and it is publicly open to all.

 Encompassed by craggy rocks and dramatic cliffs, the beach will have you feeling like Tom Hanks in Castaway!
-The clear turquoise waters here are perfect for swimming and snorkelling.
+The clear turquoise waters here are perfect for swimming and snorkeling.
 You can swim around the coast here to a small rocky cove at Cape Kanapitsa that is inaccessible by foot.

 The northern part of Skiathos island is altogether more wild and rugged than the south.
 This area is less developed and sees fewer visitors due to its distance from the main towns and resort areas.